unicef/publicgoods-toolkit/community.md

 those vendors is already highly dominant in the project community, it could be advantageous (from the project's perspective) for you to choose a different vendor -- assuming that vendor can competently provide the needed services -- in order to help equalize the balance of power between commercial actors in the project.
 Of course, procurement rules might require choosing the lowest bidder or include other decisive factors that run counter to community health considerations, but we're describing an ideal state here.

-Note that many aspects of open source project community health are also discussed, implicitly and sometimes explicitly, in the Adoptability module [LINK].
+Note that many aspects of open source project community health are also discussed, implicitly and sometimes explicitly, in the Adoptability module (TBD LINK).

 ## Non-Commercial Participants